 The Bear necessities

-Of course, tribes of the First People (slipping back to a little Canadian, eh) knew of Bears Lodge long before its “discovery” by European-Americans.
+Of course, tribes of the First Peoples (slipping back to a little Canadian, eh) knew of Bears Lodge long before its “discovery” by European-Americans.
 Most tribes that lived in or near the Black Hills had individual oral histories about the creation of the Tower.
 Although there are similar elements to many of these stories, they are each unique in the details.
 The names ascribed by the various nations for the Tower also display similar variations.
 In modern English, they translate as “Bear’s Lodge,” “Bear’s Tipi,” “Tree Rock,” “Gray Butte,” and more.

 The source of the tales I have reproduced below (without permission) is from the National Park Service website.